-Our material cash requirements as of December 31, 2023, and any subsequent interim period primarily include our operating lease obligations and purchase obligations.
+Our material cash requirements as of December 31, 2021 and any subsequent interim period primarily include our operating lease commitments, purchase obligations and financing payable.

-Our operating lease obligations primarily consist of minimum payments under non-cancelable operating leases related to offices and warehouses.
+Our operating lease commitments primarily consist of minimum payments under non-cancelable operating leases related to offices.

-Our purchase obligations primarily include our commitment to purchase power banks and cabinets.
+Our purchase obligations include our commitment to purchase power banks and cabinets.